 and successfully complete the project.

-Strong beginnings & solid foundations are what get you there.
+Strong beginnings & solid foundations ensure that success.

 Poor requirements management is a major cause of project failure, second only to changing organization priorities.

 PMI’s Pulse of the Profession® research published in 2020 show that when it comes to value delivery, organizations that are highly mature in their capabilities outperformed those that are not, across a number of key project metrics:

 - Meeting their goals/intent 77% vs 56%

 - On time schedule 63% vs 39%

 - Suffered from scope creep 30% vs 47%